Pulling Out of a House Sale: The Factors to Consider

 Understanding the contract

-However, if you decide to pull out before the contracts have been signed, it is important to know that an offer to buy or sell may be formally agreed upon but is not binding; thus, either party is entitled to withdraw.
+However, if you decide to pull out before the contracts are signed, it is important to know that an offer to buy or sell may be formally accepted but is not binding; thus, either party may withdraw.

 Consequences of pulling out as the buyer:

-• If your conveyancer has begun work such as carrying out searches and surveys, they will still likely charge you for the work.
+• If your conveyancer has begun work, such as conducting searches and surveys, they will still likely charge you for it.
 You will also need to pay for any disbursements made by your conveyancer.

 • Your reputation and future opportunities as a buyer may suffer.
 Pulling out of a house sale without a valid reason can harm your reputation in the real estate community.
-Future sellers or buyers may be reluctant to engage in transactions with you.
+Future sellers or buyers may be reluctant to transact with you.

 • If the contract has already been signed and you pull out, you will likely lose your deposit.